jeor0980/SimpleVotingApp/README.md

 You will need the following to run this application locally:
 1. Install Node.js https://nodejs.org/en/download/
 2. Install the Angular-CLI `npm install -g @angular/cli`
+3. Clone this repo to your machine

-Once those are installed run `ng serve` for a dev server.
+Once you've completed the steps above run `ng serve` from inside the `SimpleVotingApp` directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build